Biblical Theology

 Listen to this article

-Deuteronomy 14:13 is part of a passage in the Old Testament that outlines the dietary laws given to the Israelites.
-These laws were intended to set them apart as a holy nation and to guide their daily lives, including their choices of food.
-In this particular verse, various bird species are mentioned, including the stork, heron, lapwing, and bat.
+Deuteronomy 14:13 belongs to a passage that outlines the dietary laws given to the Israelites.
+These regulations were intended primarily to set Israel apart as a holy nation and to guide everyday life, including the choices of food that the people were permitted to eat.

 Share this: